wkrea/SoDisProyectoClase/Docs/NetCore_ApiRestful.md

 ```

 ---
-## Step 1 — Creating the API

-First of all, we have to create the folders structure for the web service, and then we have to use the [.NET CLI tools](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) to scaffold a basic web API.
-Open the terminal or command prompt (it depends on the operating system you are using) and type the following commands, in sequence:

 ## Paso 1 - Creación de la API

 En primer lugar, tenemos que crear la estructura de carpetas para el servicio web, y luego tenemos que utilizar las herramientas [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) para crear una API web básica.